SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Experiments

-\textbf{Effectiveness of the Cross-Layer Strategy:} The comparative experiments on cross-layer strategies highlight the necessity of information exchange across features at different stages.
+\textbf{Effectiveness of the Cross-Layer Strategy: } The comparative experiments on cross-layer strategies highlight the necessity of information exchange across features at different stages.
 During the encoding phase, four processing stages generate features that vary in semantic richness and detail when passed to the decoder.
 Shallow stages, such as Stage 1 and Stage 2, retain more detailed information as they undergo less downsampling and fewer convolutional operations, resulting in clearer edge information.
 In contrast, deeper stages, such as Stage 3 and Stage 4, capture richer contextual information due to more extensive feature abstraction.
-As shown in Table~\ref{crosslayer}, applying the CLB module across all four stages and enabling cross-layer operations significantly boosts segmentation performance (72.35\% for Mit-B0, 77.88\% for MSCAN-T).
+This difference is visually evident in Fig.~\ref{featuremap}, which illustrates the characteristics of the feature maps.
+The cross-layer strategy facilitates mutual feature enhancement across stages, allowing each stage to compensate for the limitations of the others.
+As shown in Table~\ref{crosslayer}, applying the CLB module across all four stages and enabling cross-layer operations significantly boosts segmentation performance (72.35\% for MiT-B0, 77.88\% for MSCAN-T).
 This improvement underscores the effectiveness and necessity of cross-layer operations in achieving high segmentation accuracy.